Keerthana-R11/Retail-Inventory-Forecasting/README.md

 ## Retail-Inventory-Forecasting
-This is my data analysis project
+This is My Data Analysis Project

 ## 📌 Project Overview
 This project focuses on analyzing retail inventory and sales data using **Power BI**.